After Spanish, These Are 6 of the Best Languages to Learn

 From bustling cities to remote jungle villages, the world is absolutely full of languages.

-So, out of the whole vast linguistic landscape, here are six of the best languages to add on top of your English and Spanish—or just to learn based on their own merits.
+So, if you’re asking yourself, “what language should I learn?” out of the whole vast linguistic landscape, here are six of the best languages to add on top of your English and Spanish—or just to learn based on their own merits.

 French might be the number one obvious choice.